Lisa Thompson

 Fun fact: Dr. Thompson has a forest of camellia trees in her backyard with over 50 varieties of flowers.
 Her dog of hers Edith Gray likes to walk in her garden of hers.

-Lisa Thompson, PhD, is an environmental health scientist and nurse practitioner.
-She is a professor at Emory University, with appointments in the School of Nursing and the Department of Environmental Health in the School of Public Health.
-Her research focuses on reducing household air pollutants that contribute to adverse reproductive and pediatric impacts (low birth weight, preterm birth, childhood growth retardation, and impaired cognitive development).
-For two decades, she has focused on household air pollution from solid fuel stoves in low-resource countries, beginning in 2002 as a graduate student in the lab of Dr. Kirk Smith at the University of California, Berkeley.
+Lisa ThompsonDr.
+Thompson, PhD, is an environmental health scientist and registered nurse.
+She is a professor of Family Health Care Nursing at the University of California, San Francisco.
+Her research focuses on reducing household air pollutants that contribute to adverse reproductive and pediatric impacts (low birth weight, preterm birth, stunted growth, and impaired cognitive development).
+For two decades, she has focused on household air pollution from solid-fuel stoves in low-resource countries, beginning in 2002 as a graduate student in Dr. Kirk Smith's laboratory at the University of California, Berkeley.
 Dr. Thompson has worked on research projects in Guatemala since 2002.
-She serves as the principal investigator for the project.
+She serves as the principal investigator of the project.
 ECOLECTIVOS together with Dr. Saikawa.

 Fun fact: Dr. Thompson has a grove of camellia trees in her garden, with more than 50 varieties of flowers.
 Her dog Edith Gray likes to walk in the garden.